This post may contain affiliate links. Please see my disclosure policy for details.

 It will be in complete darkness, but you’ll feel the buzz of excitement as everyone waits for the sunrise!

-As the sun shows his head over the hills, it will reveal one of the best sights that Indonesia has to offer you.
+As the sun shows its head over the hills, it will reveal one of the best sights that Indonesia has to offer you.

 The mountains glisten in the sun and you can see the smoking Mount Bromo underneath.

-What’s even more exciting that seeing the smoking Mount Bromo is that after the sunrise you’ll be heading straight for it!
+What’s even more exciting than seeing the smoking Mount Bromo is that after the sunrise you’ll be heading straight for it!